[German: Der Vienna Pass – zahlt er sich aus?]

 Not every attraction lets you jump the counter queue with a Vienna Pass, but some of the more popular sights do.

-At Belvedere, for example, you don’t need to worry about booking a time slot for the Upper Belvedere galleries (where Klimt’s The Kiss is), as a Vienna Pass lets you go in at a time of your own choosing.
+At Belvedere, you don’t need to worry about booking a time slot for the Upper Belvedere galleries (where Klimt’s The Kiss is), as a Vienna Pass lets you go in at a time of your own choosing.

 Vienna Pass benefit 3: Free tours